flowground/orghunter-com-connector/README.md

 A generated **flow**ground connector for the OrgHunter API (version 1.0.0).

 Generated from: https://api.apis.guru/v2/specs/orghunter.com/1.0.0/swagger.json<br/>
-Generated at: 2019-05-07T17:43:29+03:00
+Generated at: 2019-07-08T14:35:57+03:00

 ## API Description

-Get the latest IRS data and most up to date charity information for your website or application
+Get the latest IRS data and most up to date charity information for your website or application<br/>

 ## Authorization